Lucwousin/jagfx/README.md

 If you search for `todo` in this project you'll probably also find more stuff to do, if that's your thing.

+### Can you explain how to use it?

+Every synth is made up of up to 10 tones, each with their own synth/filter parameters.
+Each tone consists of up to 5 harmonic oscillators generating a waveform.
+Each oscillator's volume and pitch can be set relative to the base amplitude and frequency, and the phase can be controlled with a delay setting.
+The base frequency is determined using an envelope with a configurable minimum and maximum.
+The base amplitude is determined similarly.
+Both frequency and amplitude can be modulated by another wave, these waves are configured the same way as the base frequency/amplitude are.
+The final 2 envelopes on the main panel, labeled "gap on" and "gap off" are a bit different.
+These don't configure a wave that modulates the output, but instead turn the output on and off intermittently.
+This can be used for frequency synthesis, by choosing a square wave with a frequency of 0Hz a constant positive "voltage" can be generated for this purpose.
+Reverb can also be enabled, with a configurable delay and volume.
+Finally, each tone has an optional configurable filter.

 ### Screenshots

 ![A screenshot of the original gui (cow)](references/cow_screenshot.jpeg)